Standard Deviation Examples

-It helps statisticians, scientists, financial analysts, etc to measure the volatility and performance trends about a data set.
+It helps statisticians, scientists, financial analysts, etc. measure the volatility and performance trends about a data set.
 Let’s understand the concept of standard deviation using some examples:

-Remember there are no good or bad standard deviations; It is just a way to represent data.
-But generally, a comparison of SD with a similar data set is being done for better interpretation.
+Remember, there are no good or bad standard deviations; It is just a way to represent data.
+But generally, a comparison of SD with a similar data set is being made for better interpretation.

 Thus standard deviation (or risk) of Google’s stock is 16.41% for annual average returns of 16.5%.